Japan·17 - 24 September 2025

 Day 1: Wednesday, September 17, 2025

-Fly to Fukuoka, arriving by early afternoon.
-Fukuoka is known as the gateway to Kyushu, blending modernity with rich historical roots.
+We'll meet at the Haneda Airport* for an 11am flight to Fukuoka from Tokyo arriving in the early afternoon.
+Fukuoka is the gateway to Kyushu, blending modernity with rich historical roots.

-After a late lunch at the hotel, we’ll learn about the history of Hakata Old Town, starting with a visit to Kushida Shrine, a key site for the famous Hakata Gion Yamakasa festival.
+After checking in to Hakata Miyako, our 5-star hotel we'll enjoy a late lunch at the hotel as we learn about the history of Hakata Old Town.
+We'll venture out to visit the Kushida Shrine, a key site for the famous Hakata Gion Yamakasa festival.

-We’ll continue to Tochoji Temple, home to Japan’s largest wooden Buddha statue, and then on to Jotenji Temple, which is credited with bringing udon and soba noodles to Japan.
+We’ll continue to Tochoji Temple, home to Japan’s largest wooden Buddha statue, and then to Jotenji Temple, credited with introducing udon and soba noodles to Japan.

 We’ll end the tour at Shofukuji Temple, Japan’s first Zen temple, offering a tranquil escape from the city’s hustle.

-In the evening, we’ll participate in a unique dining experience where you can grill your own fish at the Fujiken Nakasua, a local restaurant that offers a cultural experience, reflecting Fukuoka’s deep connection to the sea.
+In the evening, we’ll participate in a unique dining experience.
+You will grill your own fish at Fujiken Nakasua, a local restaurant offering a cultural experience reflecting Fukuoka’s deep connection to the sea.

 Included